Man hopes to paramotor in all 50 states to raise money for charity

 HUNTSVILLE, Ala. -- A California man with a passion for paragliding is taking the sport to all 50 states.
 His goal is to raise $50,000 for local charities.

-Harley Miln is calling it the 50 X Challenge Paramotor tour.
+Harley Milne is calling it the 50 X Challenge Paramotor tour.

 "For me, it's about inspiring people to do something good to help others in general and just in recognition about trying to do this tour across the whole country," he said.